-- Two thirds of our MA students focus their studies on the international affairs curriculum, but a small number of our graduate classes are offered as pure graduate classes, forcing the students to take 4000-level classes and thus providing them with a less challenging academic environment - Lack of faculty knowledge diversity (one person per field exposes students to less knowledge diversity) - Lack of opportunity to interact with high quality guest speakers, small forums or panels of experts
+- Two thirds of our MA students focus their studies on the international affairs curriculum, but a small number of our graduate classes are offered as pure graduate classes, forcing the students to take 4000-level classes and thus providing them with a less challenging academic environment. - Conversations with faculty in the international affairs area are ongoing to better structure the curriculum.
+The hire of a new tenure track faculty member in International Relations should continue to improve the quality of graduate level classes as well as exposure to career opportunities.